Lemon Rice Recipe

 Instructions

-• Stir in garlic and lemon zest; continue to cook and stir for 30 seconds, or until fragrant.
+• Cook the aromatics.
+Melt the butter and heat the olive oil in a nonstick pan.
+Add the green onions and cook for 1 minute.
+Stir in the garlic and lemon zest; continue to cook and stir for 30 seconds or until fragrant.

-• Fluff with a fork and taste for seasonings; adjust accordingly.
+• Finish.
+Fluff the rice with a fork, taste for seasonings like salt and pepper, and adjust accordingly.

-• Garnish with dill and green onions.
+• Serve.
+Garnish with dill and green onions, and enjoy!

 Notes